nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 Provider systems **MAY** make use of the [Search by Service ID](https://developer.nhs.uk/apis/dos-api/byServiceId.html) endpoint in the DOS API to:
 - validate that any service ID entered by the user appears on the DOS and is therefore a valid service
-- pull back the service name and type which corresponds with the service ID and display it on the screen
+- pull back the service name which corresponds with the service ID and display it on the screen

 The *Service by ODS Code* endpoint in the DOS API **MUST NOT** be used as this will not return a complete list of DOS services provided by an organisation.
 Furthermore it is important that when entering the service list, the user is assisted by their DOS lead, to ensure the DOS correctly represents the services offered by their organisation.